agraul/uyuni-rfc/accepted/0000-uyuni-microos-management.md

 Improve the management of openSUSE MicroOS and similar systems (e.g. openSUSE Leap Micro and SUSE Linux Micro) in Uyuni.

-# Motivation
-[motivation]: #motivation

-openSUSE MicroOS, or the downstream SUSE Linux Micro, is a different operating system than e.g. SUSE Linux Enterprise.
-It is based on the same tools and packages, with few additions on top.
-These additions are few, but completely change the operating model.
-Instead of changing the system live, MicroOS is changed through transactions.

-The idea is: **All changes go into a new btrfs snapshot.
-This new snapshot is "pending" until a reboot activates it.**
-This ensures that either all changes are applied, or, if there is an issue, the system rolls back to the previous snapshot.

-Until now, we tried to hide this difference in Uyuni and relied on Salt to do the *right thing*.
-This strategy was easy for us to use, but it did not work well: Salt's `transactional_update `executor re-routes all `state.apply` calls through `transactional-update`.
-Since almost all Uyuni actions use `state.apply`, effectively everything is executed in a transaction.

 # Overview

 4. UI and API updates to give control over custom states